 The answer to both these questions is…….no.
 The story is mostly true, but it is a combination of events, that in reality, were probably spread over a period of about 2 years.
 Nativity plays usually combine these events into one night, using what you could call ‘artistic license’.
 Another question is, how exactly did the wise men know that the star signified a ‘King of the Jews’ being born?
 But let’s put that to one side for now and look first at how the nativity story lines up with the Bible, and how it differs.
 Jesus’ birth is only recorded in the gospels written by Matthew & Luke and you have to put the two accounts together to get the whole picture of what happened.
 We will start with the account written by Matthew, which records an angel telling Mary she would have a Son and that she should call Him Jesus.
 It then skips to the account of the wise men.
 But that is missing out half the story, so to see what happened with the shepherds, we need to turn to Luke’s account.
 Like Matthew, Luke also records how an angel appeared to Mary, but Luke also adds the detail of the angel’s name – Gabriel.
 In addition, Luke goes into some detail about Mary’s cousin Elizabeth and her baby, born just before Jesus, who would later become known as John the Baptist.

 Luke then details the reason that Jesus came to be born in Bethlehem – because of a decree sent out by Caesar Augustus, that required everyone to go to the town of their birth for taxation purposes.
 Mary riding to Bethlehem on a ‘little donkey’ is not mentioned, but she may well have used this method of transport, so we’ll just go along with that part of the nativity plays.
 Well, so far the nativity play account has got it pretty much correct.
 Next we get to the highlight of the story: Jesus is born and laid in a manger, “because there was no room for them in the inn” (Luke 2:7).
-Now, before we continue, let’s deal with a major misconception that many people have about Jesus’ birth: Jesus was not born in a stable because Mary & Joseph were poor – they weren’t!
+Now, before we continue, let’s deal with a major misconception that many people have about Jesus’ birth: The reason for Jesus being born in a stable was not that Mary & Joseph were poor – they weren’t!
 He was born in a stable because all the inns were full.
 But what about the shepherds?
 That was, after all, the reason that we turned to Luke’s gospel!
 Well, Luke first mentions the shepherds in chapter 2, verse 8, “And there were in the same country shepherds abiding in the field, keeping watch over their flock by night“.
 As per the nativity story, an angel appears and tells the shepherds that Christ (or the Messiah) has been born and gives them instructions on where to find Him, “And this shall be a sign unto you; Ye shall find the babe wrapped in swaddling clothes, lying in a manger“.

 Contrary to popular opinion, Jesus did not come to bring peace & good will among men.